 During a routine shift, the Garvin Group had begun the process of treating the plant floors near the plaintiff.
-When plaintiff left her work station to get necessary electrical parts, she slipped and fell in the area that had just been treated.
-Plaintiff suffered wrist injuries due to the fall.
+When the plaintiff left her work station to get necessary electrical parts, she slipped and fell in the area that had just been treated.
+Plaintiff suffered wrist injuries because of the fall.

 After the accident, it was noted that the Garvin Group had not marked the treated area with cones or tape.

-The jury awarded $15,000 but apportioned the plaintiff to be 80% at fault thus giving her a $3,000 total award.
-From this judgment, plaintiff appealed.
+The jury awarded $15,000 but apportioned the plaintiff to be 80% at fault, thus giving her a $3,000 total award.
+From this judgment, the plaintiff appealed.

 At appeal, the plaintiff argued that the trial court erred in excluding evidence that, subsequent to her accident, Raven directed Garvin to mark the treated areas of the floor.
 Plaintiff acknowledged the subsequent remedial measures rule but argued that the rule does not apply to measures taken by a non-party.
 She said that because this evidence cannot expose the third party to liability, it should be admissible.
 Federal courts have agreed with the plaintiff’s argument.
 Missouri courts are not bound by the Federal Rules of Evidence, but the court took them into consideration in this decision.

 The appellate court agreed with the plaintiff on the theory that because a non-party will not be exposed to liability and thus will not be discouraged from taking remedial measures, the public policy rationale for the rule is satisfied.